 What if I have a lot of flower beds?

 Many gardeners out there worry about their flowers getting cut up by the robotic lawnmower, but the use of the wire will keep your bot from going into a zone they are not allowed into.
 These robots will also avoid objects they can see.
 Given that many gardeners like to put wire or even bricks or decorative stones around their flower beds or vegetable gardens, the robot should be safe to use around them.
 We still recommend the use of wire to make absolutely certain the robot will not ruin your flowers or crops.

-Most robotic mowers either have obstacle detection or bumpers, much like a Roomba.
-If they see or bump into a tree they will just pivot away and keep on going.
+Most robot lawn mowers either have obstacle detection or bumpers, much like a Roomba.
+If they see or bump into a tree they will just pivot away and keep ongoing.
 If you do have trees, however, it’s worth looking out for large roots protruding as there is a chance a mower could get stuck on one.

 Will a robotic mower completely replace my gas mower and push mowers?